garylirocks/quickrefs/networking.markdown

   - Resides in the forwarding plane
   - Definitive info about where a packet is routed for any given IP prefix (or MAC address if Level 2)
   - In bigger routers, it is often implemented in specialized chips and very fast memory for route lookups

+## Traceroute

+How it works:

+- It leverages TTL (Time-to-Live) field in the IP packet header.
+Each router is expected to decrease the value by one, then send the packet down the line, when TTL becomes 0, the router will drop the packet and send back a message "Time to live exceeded".
+- Traceroute sends packets with TTL=1, then TTL=2, ..., until it reaches the destination or the maximum hops
+- By default, it sends 3 packets for each TTL value

+Note:
+- A normal IP packet would have a TTL value between 64 and 255, so typically it won't be dropped by routers
+- Apart from the original `traceroute` command on Linux/Max, `tracert` on Windows, there are also newer commands like `mtr` and "Paris Traceroute" that have some improved features

 ## VLAN